VittoNico/Random_network_analysis/README.md

 plot(graph, main = "Network")
 ```

-With this script the network will be immediatly avaiable for vision.
-As you can see, most of the nodes are overlapping and it is difficult to visually interpret.
-The package Igraph provides a number of layout that can help to better analyze the network that we are working with.
-For a better visualization of the nodes the layout style graphopt is reccomanded.
+With this script, the network will be immediately available and displayed.
+As you can see, most of the nodes are overlapping and, as such,  it is difficult to visually interpret the network.
+The package Igraph provides a number of layouts that can help to better analyse the network that we are working with.
+For better visualization of the nodes the layout style graphopt is recommended.

 ```R
 # Modify the layout of the Network for better visualization, and create file PNG